 "...with their understanding, perseverance, and the general follow-up with help, large problems became small.
 Courtesy, care and patience always present, nothing left unsolved...."

 Iris K, Prospect

 "Overall, I think EquitySmart is magnificent.
 All the staff that I have had anything to do with regarding my problems from time to time, have been like yourself - the best there is.
 Thank You all so much again, I am truly grateful...."

 Lindsay H, Invermay Park

 "I was an absolute trading novice when I purchased the EquitySmart programme, apart from severe losses through managed funds.
 I became determined to manage my money myself, and remain humbly committed to successful trading.
-There is much to learn, and Jose has been an excellent mentor with undying patience, running fortnightly helpful webinars, and ongoing help whenever needed.
+There is much to learn, and my Mentor has been an excellent with undying patience, running fortnightly helpful webinars, and ongoing help whenever needed.
 I nervously placed my first trade late October 2013.
-This took me ..."
+This took me all ..."

 Sandra F, Croydon North

 "This is just to thank EquitySmart for the webinars and confirm that they are most welcome and extremely important to keep improving our trading ability.
 Trading can be very disheartening without continued support.
 Most of the feedback we hear form friends tend to be on the negative in the long run!
 Once again thank you very much for your great support, the quality of the webinars is great and much appreciated...."